 Apple Lossless Audio Codec (ALAC) – an audio codec developed by Apple, Inc., for lossless data compression of digital music.
 Although originally proprietary, it is now a free, open source format.
 It uses the .m4a file extension.
 Also called Apple Lossless and Apple Lossless Encoder (ALE).

 application – a computer program, or group of programs, that is designed to to perform functions, tasks, or activities.
 Applications include such things as word processors, database programs, and spreadsheets.
 In the recording studio, they include digital audio workstations and plug-ins.
-Also called application software and computer programs.
+Also called application software, computer programs, or app for short.